CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 - Performance improvements to the NetQ agent
 - Security enhancements and general performance improvements

+The following features are deprecated:

+- Cloud (OPTA) deployments are no longer tested or validated.
+This deprecation also applies to deployments {{<link title="Configure Premises/#full-netq-deployment-at-primary-premises-and-smaller-deployments-at-secondary-premises" text="running OPTA software on secondary premises that forward data to primary premises">}}.

 ## Release Considerations

 - The API gateway port for on-premises deployments has changed from 32708 to 32710.
 - NVIDIA has simplified the package names in the {{<exlink url="https://download.nvidia.com/cumulus/apps3.cumulusnetworks.com/repos/deb/pool/netq-latest/" text="NetQ repository">}} and updated the installation and upgrade instructions for NetQ agents and the CLI to reflect these changes.
-- NetQ 5.0 does not include cloud (OPTA) software packages.
-If your NetQ deployment uses both primary and secondary premises, configure your secondary premises to use NetQ 4.15.0 cloud software.
-You can upgrade the primary premises to the latest NetQ version.
 - This NetQ version is not part of the Spectrum-X reference architecture release and is not supported in Spectrum-X environments.

 ### Upgrade Paths